calaldees/teachingWorkshops/teacherEducation/_interviews.md

     image_des.show()
 ```

 (Looking if candidate can use technical language to describe programming constructs.
-Functions, Variables, Assignment operators, mathematical operations, scope. iteration.
+Functions, Variables (primitive types), Assignment operators, mathematical operations, scope. iteration.
 Advanced candidates can describe the programmes purpose)

 Computing in Education (5 min)